gridscale/terraform-provider-gridscale/website/docs/d/server.html.md

 * `availability_zone` - Defines which Availability-Zone the Server is placed.
 * `auto_recovery` - If the server should be auto-started in case of a failure.
 * `console_token` - The token used by the panel to open the websocket VNC connection to the server console.
 * `legacy` - Legacy-Hardware emulation instead of virtio hardware.
-If enabled, hotplugging cores, memory, storage, network, etc. will not work, but the server will most likely run every x86 compatible operating system.
+If enabled, hot-plugging cores, memory, storage, network, etc. will not work, but the server will most likely run every x86 compatible operating system.
 This mode comes with a performance penalty, as emulated hardware does not benefit from the virtio driver infrastructure.
 * `status` - Status indicates the status of the object.
 * `usage_in_minutes_memory` - Total minutes of memory used.
 * `usage_in_minutes_cores` - Total minutes of cores used.